leveille/django-twittercard/README.markdown

 * `image_width` __optional__: Providing width in px helps us more accurately preserve the the aspect ratio of the image when resizing.

 * `image_height` __optional__: Providing height in px helps us more accurately preserve the the aspect ratio of the image when resizing.

+**NOTE**: If any required fields are omitted, the card may not be shown in the Tweet.

 ## TODO